Clippers rally in 4th quarter to edge Spurs 108-105 - WHIZ News

 Leonard’s one-handed dunk gave the Clippers a two-point lead with 1:35 remaining after they trailed by 15 in the first half.
-George’s jumper with 13 seconds left made it 106-102.
+Leonard then blocked DeMar DeRozan’s shot, and George’s step-back jumper made it 106-102.

 Patty Mills hit a 3-pointer with two seconds left to draw the Spurs within one.